 In the 1980s and 1990s, all fats were considered unhealthy.

 Some still are.
 Trans fats have contributed to coronary heart disease; they may also contribute to arrhythmias and sudden cardiac death.
 Industrial trans fats from partially hydrogenated oils and processed snacks are even more dangerous; research links them to heart disease, infertility, diabetes, obesity, and cognitive decline.

 But not all fats are unhealthy; many benefit your whole body, including your heart.

 Monounsaturated fats lower bad cholesterol and promote heart health.
 Studies show that a diet rich in monounsaturated fats promotes healthier cholesterol and lipid levels than a low-fat diet.
 Monounsaturated fats are found primarily in nuts and fatty fruits.

 This category of fat includes omega-3 and omega-6 fatty acids, which are essential for human development.
-Polyunsaturated fats are anti-inflammatory, anti-ageing, and may improve chronic diseases like diabetes and rheumatoid arthritis.
+Polyunsaturated fats are anti-inflammatory, anti-aging, and may improve chronic diseases like diabetes and rheumatoid arthritis.
 Studies have found that they play a role in preventing cancer, cardiovascular disease, cognitive degeneration, and psychiatric disorders.

 Saturated fats are often found in meat and dairy; they were considered unhealthy even after the benefits of mono- and polyunsaturated fats were established.